Writing Program Courses

 Special writing topics courses for upper-level undergraduates and graduate students

 For upper-level undergraduates and graduate students interested in advanced writing topics, the Writing Program offers a cluster of advanced writing courses.
+Topics include: an advanced course in argumentation, an advanced course in persuasion and the environment, and an advanced course in writing speeches.
 To ensure that students receive individualized attention to their writing, enrollment in each course is strictly limited to twelve students.
 No exceptions!

 For first-year undergraduates: required writing sequence